fabioricali/beJS/README.md

 ***to be, or not to be, that is the question***

-# The framework for checker tools
+# Simple, light-weight assertions framework for javascript

 ## Docs
 - [API](docs/be.md)